strimzi/proposals/052-record-reconciled-versions.md

   strimzi.io/reconciling: 0.37.0
   ```
 - Kafka Reconciler picks up that SPS is now Ready and finished, installing other components
-  Once all other components installed, `Kafka` CR updates to:
+  Once all other components are installed, the `Kafka` CR updates to:
   ```
   strimzi.io/reconciled: 0.37.0
   strimzi.io/reconciling: 0.37.0